AC2005/STAT-4830-poker/final_slides.md

   - Allows gradual, nuanced learning instead of an all-or-nothing reward.
   - Helps the model learn the subtleties of decision-making in an environment where perfect play is rare.

 ---

-# Algorithm Choice, Tuning, & Implementation

-**Selecting GRPO & Refining the Model**
+## **Selecting GRPO & Refining the Model**

 - **Algorithm Choice: Guaranteed Reward Policy Optimization (GRPO)**
   - **Justification:**
-    - GRPO provides theoretical guarantees for steady policy improvement.
+    - GRPO provides theoreti  guarantees for steady policy improvement.
     - Suitable for poker's continuous and complex environment where isolated wins do not ensure overall success.

-    - Aligns with core RL concepts discussed in our course, focusing on cumulative, long-term reward maximization.
+---
 - **Tuning Procedure & Hyperparameters:**
   - **Reward Function Tuning:**
     - Began with rewards only for exact matches, but feedback was sparse.